2019 NFL Schedule: League Releases Official Regular-Season Slate

 Firing Marvin Lewis was the right move because the team was beginning to stagnate.
 By hiring Zac Taylor, a 35-year-old first-time head coach, the Bengals appear to be building more for the future rather than hoping to compete in 2019.

-Most Anticipated Matchup: Green Bay Packers at Kansas City Chiefs
+Most Anticipated Matchup: Green Bay Packers at Kansas City Chiefs in Week 8

 Speaking of teams that had stagnated, the Green Bay Packers didn't even wait for the 2018 season to end before firing Mike McCarthy.
 Joe Philbin served as the interim head coach before the Packers hired Matt LaFleur as McCarthy's permanent replacement.